oreol-ag/oreol-web/overleaf/research.md

 ## A

-* A Unified Programming Model for Reconfigurable Heterogeneous Computing Clusters
 * ACCL: FPGA-Accelerated Collectives over 100 Gbps TCP-IP
 * AMD OpenNIC Project
 * An FPGA Platform for Hyperscalers